The Ten Commandments

 No. The servitude mentioned here is indentured service, not involuntary slavery.

 Government welfare was uncommon in Bible times.
-The poor often agreed to serve the wealthy for a specified period in exchange for subsistence.
+Instead, the poor often agreed to serve the wealthy for a set period in exchange for subsistence.
 They traded their labor for food, clothing, and shelter.
 God established civil laws to protect indentured servants from abuse and injustice.

-God abhors involuntary slavery in which people are captured, sold, and forced to work.
-Soon after delivering The Ten Commandments, he decreed that slave traders should be executed.
+God abhors involuntary slavery, in which people are captured, sold, and forced to labor.
+Soon after delivering The Ten Commandments, he decreed that slave trading was punishable by death.

 Honor your father and your mother, so that you may live long in the land the Lord your God is giving you.

 This commandment affirms that families are the building blocks of successful societies.
-It applies to children with regard to their parents, as well as to parents in relation to their parents, i.e., the grandparents.
+It applies to children in relation to their parents and to parents in relation to their own parents (i.e., the grandparents).

 The honor children give their parents instills respect for other authorities, including teachers, coaches, police, military commanders, employers, and government institutions.
-This training translates into an orderly society.
+This training fosters an orderly society.

-As adults, we see character flaws and behavioral deficiencies in our parents.
-We recognize their parenting mistakes that negatively impacted us.
-We may have to accommodate their physical frailties.
+As adults, we see our parents’ bad habits, blind spots, and character flaws.
+We recognize the lifestyle choices and parenting decisions that have harmed us.
+We may need to accommodate their physical frailties.

 Honoring elderly parents despite their shortcomings requires us to be kind, patient, forgiving, and magnanimous.
-These characteristics translate into a compassionate society.
+These qualities foster a compassionate society.

-Compliance with this commandment produces stable societies because it binds families across generations.
+Compliance with this commandment produces stable societies by binding families across generations.
 Hence, the reference to living long in the land.
-Conversely, persistent family disintegration eventually destabilizes societies.
+Conversely, family disintegration destabilizes societies.

 Note that God commands us to honor our parents, not to love them.
 He makes this distinction because he knows some parents are hard to love.